sbkashif/sbkashif.github.io/_research/4-graspa-job-tracker.md

   source activate graspa
 ```

-Following is a brief overview of the tool's interface and workflow:
+Below is a brief overview of the tool's interface and workflow:
- - First, users will define a database of the structures to be simulated.
-For now, the package is tested only on RASPA and gRASPA software, and hence only with CIF format files.
+- First, users define a database of the structures to be simulated.
+Currently, the package is tested only with the RASPA and gRASPA software; therefore, it supports only the CIF file format.
- - Next, a splitting strategy is defined to divide the total number of simulations into smaller batches that can be run on different compute nodes.
-This helps in efficient resource utilization and parallel execution.
-A typical splitting strategy will be based on alphabetical order or random assignment.
+- Next, a splitting strategy is defined to divide the total number of simulations into smaller batches for distribution across different compute nodes.
+This ensures efficient resource utilization and parallel execution.
+Typical strategies include alphabetical order or random assignment.
- - Then, the package will automatically assign a compute node for each batch of structures based on the defined splitting strategy.
-A user-defined simulation environment (like software modules) will also be loaded in each node.
+- The package then automatically assigns a compute node to each batch based on the defined strategy.
+A user-defined simulation environment (such as specific software modules) is also loaded onto each node.
- - Finally, the simulation workflow will be performed on each batch, with the tracker monitoring job statuses, handling retries for failed jobs, and compiling results into a CSV file for easy analysis.
+- Finally, the simulation workflow is executed for each batch.
+The tracker monitors job statuses, handles retries for failed jobs, and compiles results into a CSV file for streamlined analysis.

-All the above information will be fetched from a single `config file` as shown above.
-The tool will generate necessary job scripts, batch files, and organize the output data in a structured directory format.
+All the workflow logic is driven by a single `config file`, as shown above.
+The tool generates the necessary job scripts and batch files while organizing the output data into a structured directory format.

-A more detailed schematic is available in the supplementary information of the preprint referred in the [relevant links](#relevant-links).
-I am not putting here since paper is under review and I am unsure about copyright tranfer policies of the journal.
+A more detailed schematic is available in the supplementary information of the preprint referenced in the [relevant links](#relevant-links).
+It is not included here as the paper is currently under review, and I am ensuring compliance with the journal's copyright transfer policies.

-Further details on the simulations of a given batch can be referenced from the dedicated batch directory.
-Overall project directory structure is as follows:
+Further details regarding the simulations for a specific batch can be found within the dedicated batch directory.
+The overall project directory structure is organized as follows:

 ```txt
 {PROJECT_NAME}/